sezya-kot/vehicle-app-python-template/README.md

 1. Debug the sample vehicleApp

+> If opening the devcontainer for the first time, a manual reload of the dapr extension is required.

    * Press <kbd>F5</kbd> to start the vehicleVapp and see the log output on the `DEBUG CONSOLE`

+   * To debug the vehicleAPI Mock and the vehicle app together, choose the "SeatAdjuster" compound configuration and run it.

 1. Run unit test and adjust tests
    * Run the unit tests from the Visual Studio Code test runner by clicking on the Testrunner in the toolbar and press on the play button